zoewinsor/PythonScript/README.md

 # PythonScript
-python script will include all the exercise or example I used.
+python script will include all the exercises or examples I used.